anna099/hegel/observing-nature/3-organic.md

 organism.
 An organism in this sense is, simply put, a worldly thing *grasped in the context* of 'the dynamism of nature' and the 'process' of 'becoming-other'.
-The organic worldview is a major theme for Hegel, and it is introduced right at the beginning of the *Phenomenology*, in a beautiful passage in the preface:
+The organic worldview is a major theme for Hegel, and it is introduced right at the beginning of the *Phenomenology*, in a beautiful passage in the Preface:

 > The bud disappears when the blossom breaks through, and one might say that the
 > former is refuted by the latter.
 Likewise, through the fruit, the blossom